 The UA Computer Science and Engineering degree program is similar to the three peer programs that require and build strong foundational skills in math and/or physics (or other natural sciences), and computing applications as part of their curriculums.
 The math courses are similar and deviate only after Calculus II.
 All programs also offer several introductory and advanced programming courses using a variety of computer programming languages.
 Additional programming skill development/experience is an integral part of the experiential course work and projects in other required courses.
 All programs offer a course in algorithm analysis, and a variety of technical electives to match student special interest areas.
-Students in all the programs will be able to pursue software development careers in a variety of diverse and expansive applications areas including web-based development, mobile application development, embedded systems, robotics, machine learning, artificial intelligence, and other software-related fields.
+Students in all the programs will be able to pursue software development, embedded systems, robotics, machine learning, artificial intelligence, and other software-related fields.